jantman/TuxTruck-wxPython/README.md

 at.
 There's also a project wiki which has been taken offline, and now is just in the "oldwiki/" directory in this repo.

+I still own tuxtruck.org.
+If anyone is interested in continuing the project, please contact me.

 Original Blog Post Description/Plan
 ------------------------------------